SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: 3D Referring Segmentation Dataset Curation

 \subsection{Statistics of Dataset}

+We consider three settings: (1) ScanRefer~\cite{chen2020scanrefer} validation (single target), containing 9,508 single target queries from 141 scenes; (2) the Multi3DRefer~\cite{zhang2023multi3drefer} (multiple targets) validation split, containing 2,757 queries from 133 scenes; and (3) our 3D referring segmentation set (single target), containing 49 single target questions from five scenes, where each target must be distinguished from same-category candidates.
+We present what is, to the best of our knowledge, the first large-scale 3D object localization benchmark based on paired language and 3DGS instance data.

-Our dataset comprises 24 object instances across 10 classes, including towel, desk, plant, bed, and sofa.
-Each instance is annotated with at least two question queries, yielding a total of 49 \{question, 3DGS instance\} pairs.
-Among these queries, 40 focus on spatial relations, 8 target object attributes, and 1 incorporates both aspects.
-Compared to referring-segmentation datasets for 3D Gaussians~\cite{refersplat}, our dataset contains a comparable number of questions but is constructed and evaluated directly in 3D space.
-Both datasets aim to understand spatial relationships; however, our setting requires distinguishing the correct instance among multiple candidates, making it a more challenging task and better aligned with practical embodied reasoning scenarios.
-In contrast, ReferSplat focuses on identifying a single target instance, as shown in~\Tref{tab:data_stat}.
-In ReferSplat, the number of questions is split into train and test sets, but since we use it only for evaluation, we report the size of the test split.
+Although our 3D referring segmentation dataset is a curated subset of ScanNet, ours contains a comparable number of questions to Ref-LERF~\cite{refersplat}, while being constructed and evaluated directly in 3D space.
+Furthermore, while both datasets assess spatial relationships, our setting requires distinguishing the target instance among multiple candidates, making it a more challenging task that is better aligned with practical embodied reasoning scenarios.
+In contrast, Ref-LERF focuses on identifying a single target instance, as shown in~\Tref{tab:data_stat}.
+While the original Ref-LERF dataset includes training and test splits, we report the size of the test split as we use these benchmarks exclusively for evaluation.

+Beyond demonstrating strong performance on large-scale complex linguistic queries for 3D object localization, we further validated \nickname using an advanced interrogative (question-style) format on a curated subset in 3D referring segmentation.
+As shown in~\Tref{tab:fine_grained} of the main paper, our method achieves consistent performance gains across both query formats, highlighting its robustness regardless of the linguistic structure.